Valerian Obolensky: Family

 Their daughter, Svetlana, and younger surviving son, Valerian, and Rem Smirnov were all in their teens when their parents were arrested, and were sent to an orphanage.
-Valerian Obolensky (1922-1941) studied Classics, and joined the people's militia after the German invasion of the USSR, and was lost, presumably killed.
-Svetlana Valerianovna Obolenskaya (1925-2012) was a Russian historian.
+Valerian Obolensky (1922–1941) studied classics, and joined the people's militia after the German invasion of the USSR, and was lost, presumably killed.
+Svetlana Valerianovna Obolenskaya (1925–2012) was a Russian historian.

-Osinsky's sister, Galina, married an renowned chemist, Sergei Medvedev.
+Osinsky's sister, Galina, married a renowned chemist, Sergei Medvedev.
 When her niece and nephew appeared at her door in 1938 seeking help, she gave them candy and told them to go away.